|

 having problems)

-- Touch screens are non-responsive
+- Touch screens are slow to respond or non-responsive

 - Blotches